run-house/runhouse/docs/api/python/cluster.rst

     Runhouse requires an AWS IAM role (either name or full ARN) whose credentials have adequate permissions to create create SageMaker endpoints and access AWS resources.

-    Please see the :ref:`SageMaker Clusters <SageMaker Clusters>` section for more specific instructions and requirements for providing the role and setting up the cluster.
+    Please see :ref:`Hardware Setup` for more specific instructions and requirements for providing the role and setting up the cluster.

 .. autoclass:: runhouse.SageMakerCluster